MD2B Connect Physician ID # 56

 What you will do: You will be under the supervision of a board-certified gastroenterologist.
 He is actively involved in the education of internal medicine residents at the Advocate Illinois Masonic Medical Center.
 He holds hospital appointments at Advocate Illinois Masonic Medical Center and Presence Saint Joseph Hospital.
 Although this is a combined outpatient/inpatient experience, most of your time will be spent in the preceptor's office.
 Several times a month, you will accompany the preceptor to the Advocate Illinois Masonic Medical Center for rounds.

 You will see patients in his office.
-After a few days of observation, you will take on an increasing role in patient care:
+After a few days of observation, you will take on an increasing role in patient care.
+Please note that this is not a shadowing observership.
+This is a hands-on clinical experience where:

 You will take patient histories.